-Culture + Non Compliance + Mechanical Failures = DC3 Accident
+Culture + Non Compliance + Mechanical Failures = DC-3 Accident (Buffalo Airways C-GWIR)

 The Transportation Safety Board of Canada (TSB) recently issued a report on the forced landing of a 1942 Douglas DC-3 C-GWIR after an engine failure on 19 August 2013.
 The Buffalo Airways aircraft was operating a scheduled passenger flight between Yellowknife and Hay River within the Northwest Territories.
 Buffalo Airways has been the subject of the TV series Ice Pilots NWT.